-Although case law is divided, technically, a court may reject a request for lifting an arrest despite of a P&I LOU put on the table by the ship owner if the arresting party refuses to accept the P&I LOU and demands a bank guarantee instead.
+Although case law is divided, technically, a court may reject a request for lifting an arrest despite the presence of a P&I LOU offered by the ship owner if the arresting party refuses to accept the P&I LOU and demands a bank guarantee instead.

 However, in practice P&I LOUs are very often accepted by the arresting party in release from arrest, which means the court usually need not to decide whether P&I LOUs are considered sufficient alternative security.

-P&I LOUs are only acceptable when provided by a reputable and financially strong P&I Club.
+P&I LOUs are only acceptable when provided by a reputable and financially solvent P&I Club.